-In addition to the three Vietnamese funds, the Country Specialist peer group includes Weiss Korea Opportunity Fund.
-We include this in our broader peer group, but not in our direct peer group given that fund's focus on Korean preference shares may mean that it does not provide a meaningful comparison for VNH.
+It is worth noting that, in addition to the three Vietnamese funds, the Country Specialist peer group includes Weiss Korea Opportunity Fund.
+We include this in our broader peer group, but not in our direct peer group as we do not believe that a fund of Korean preference shares provides a meaningful comparison for VNH.